hnarayanan/thinkbot-demo/README.md

 ## API Reference

-For more details on using thinkbot's compute API, please go read the [official documentation](https://thinkbot.net/docs/).
+For more details on using thinkbot's compute API, please read the [official documentation](https://thinkbot.net/docs/).

 ## Copyright and license